 The homework diary is the key to general contact between home and school and must be brought to school every day.
 Please check daily for any messages and that homework is being correctly recorded.
 Parents must sign the diary each week to acknowledge that any messages have been received.

-In the Autumn term an informal Cheese and Wine Evening is held for all parents and is an excellent way of fostering good relations!
 The annual Prize Giving and Carol Service are held in St David’s Church and mince pies and coffee are served following the event.

 If your child is absent for any reason the office must be informed, preferably before 8.30am and, on return, a note, explaining the absence, is required.
 Similarly, please notify the office in advance of doctor/dental appointments.
 It is a legal requirement that leave of absence for holidays is not an entitlement and has to be authorised by school.
 Parents are, therefore, requested not to remove children during term time for family holidays.
 Years 10 and 11 will not be given permission to take time out.